bitfighter/bitfighter/exe/README.txt

 respawns (only if there are no resupply areas on the level).

 Modules are special powers that can be activated by pressing the appropriate module activation key.
-The modules in Zap, and their function are:
+The modules in Bitfighter, and their function are:

 1. Boost - Gives the ship a boost of speed
 2. Shield - Creates a defensive barrier around the ship that reflects shots